 Do you qualify?

 To submit a MOST pre-application for our scholarship lottery in February, families must meet the following three requirements:

 - Place of Residence — Families and student applicants must be residents of Shelby County.

-- Family Income — Applying families must meet our income eligibility guidelines (see income scale below).
+- Family Income — Applying families must meet our income eligibility requirements (see income scale below).

-*Note: Public schools offer many special-education resources, so we encourage you to check with the special-education office of your public school district first, as your child’s needs might best be met for free.
+*Note: Public schools offer many special education resources, so we encourage you to check with the special education office of your public school district first, as your child’s needs might be met for free.

 Household Size* Maximum Total 2020 Income**

 *For each additional family member, add $12,096.

 **Total income includes adjusted gross income from tax return(s), Social Security income, child support, and government assistance (e.g. Families First, SSI, food stamps, etc.).